mcc-us/mcc-us.github.io/_pages/thequickbooksdude.md

 ## Chapter 17: Paying Vendor Bills

 ### Summary
-This chapter explains how to record payments made to vendors, affecting the trial balance and vendor records in QuickBooks Online.
+This chapter explains how to record payments made to vendors, affecting the trial balance and vendor records.

 ### Steps
 1. To pay bills: